FernandoBasso/dev-how-to/bash/stdin.md

 20
 ```

-With the herestring approach, both `x` and `y` are assigned 10, which is not what we wanted.
+With the Here String approach, both `x` and `y` are assigned 10, which is not what we wanted.
 With the normal input, `x` is assigned 10, and `y` is assigned 20, which is what we expected.

-Let’s see with a different way of reading from stdin.
+Let’s see with a different way of reading from STDIN.

 # Redirect \<&0